bazbt3/10cbazbt3/docs/20-usage.md

 1. Type `b`, press [enter],
 1. Read the prompt, write some text, press [enter],
-1. the post appears at 10C.
+1. The post appears at 10C.

 ---